 J. Herbin, a company in Paris that dates back to 1670 with its ink production commencing 1700.
-Today, the company is part of the Clairefontaine, the stationery company in France where the inks are manufactured.
+It is the oldest name of writing inks in the world.
+Today, the company is part of Clairefontaine, the stationery company in France.
+Herbin uses natural dyes in their fountain pen inks which are known for smooth flow and a neutral pH, so it is a safe choice for all fountain pens.

-The fountain pen ink is available in 17 beautiful colors.
+In August 2022 the box listed 32 colours.
 There are even more colours in cartridge (universal style).
 Some of the colours I have found to be too delicate -- I tend to lean towards bold vibrant colour of ink, as with a broad or stub nib strong colours look best.
+But it is not the colour, but the shape of the bottle that has prevented me from using the ink on a regular basis.

 Perle Noire - I recently received an email about this ink, a very saturated dark black with a very quick drying time.
 (Thanks.
 R. Carpena)